-Throughout the last 20 years, several important advances in speech recognition and analysis have occured, but very few of these advances have made impact on speech disorder research or clinical practices.
+Throughout the last 20 years, several important advances in speech recognition and analysis have occurred, but very few of these advances have impacted speech disorder research or clinical practices.
 The speech genetic study currently underway will address this divide between experimental achievements and clinical methods.
 By adapting current, popular speech recognition technologies (based on Hidden Markov Modeling) for use in analyzing speech delay of unknown origin in children, much can be learned about the effectiveness of these newer, breakthrough techniques.
 The research project will concentrate genetic investigation on specific regions of chromosome 3 that have previously been implicated in speech disorders, thereby increasing the potential for meaningful discoveries.

 Although current speech research practice is dominated by computer-based analytical aids, much time must be spent manually calibrating the speech models used by computers.
 Because of the required amount of detailed input necessary on the part of highly experienced speech scientists, speech research is not as efficient or as productive as current technology actually allows.
-It is possible, though, to overcome this obstacle by adapting computer models to work in the researchers’ favor.
+It is possible though, to overcome this obstacle by adapting computer models to work in the researchers’ favor.
 Thus, the current research will explore this potential.

 Another goal of the present research is to study possible genetic factors in childhood speech disorders of unknown origin (i.e., the delay cannot be caused by deafness, cognitive delays, or physical malformation).
 Previous studies have shown that genetic areas currently linked with dyslexia may also be associated with speech delay.
 By simultaneously studying speech production and perception of children with speech delay and of those without speech delay, it may be possible to more accurately identify which areas of the genome act as predictable markers for speech delay.
 If a genetic test for speech delay is achieved, or assessed even as being possible, the speech therapy needs of future generations of children can be more quickly evaluated and conducted with a conceivably higher success rate.

 We’re currently seeking participant families for the speech genetics research project.
-Each family must include at least two siblings in the age range of 5-9 years during the course of this study as well as at least one biological parent.
+Each family must include at least two siblings in the age range of 5-9 years during the course of this study, as well as at least one biological parent.
 One or more children from each family must represent speech delay without known causes.
 The two children and at least one biological parent must participate in the saliva (DNA) collection process, as well as partake in a genetic interview.
 For more information on family participation, or to take a participation survey, please visit the Speech Research Lab website.

 Soon after a family is confirmed to meet the research participant criteria, a parent will be contacted and an appointment can be scheduled for a visit to the lab.
 It is there that the project can be explained in detail to the family.
 A great benefit of a personal meeting between family members and lab staff is that any outstanding questions or concerns regarding the focus, content, procedures, and impact of this important research can be fully addressed.